Abortion: Modern abortion law

 Other jurisdictions ban abortion almost entirely.
 Many, but not all, of these allow legal abortions in a variety of circumstances.
 These circumstances vary based on jurisdiction, but may include whether the pregnancy is a result of rape or incest, the fetus' development is impaired, the woman's physical or mental well-being is endangered, or socioeconomic considerations make childbirth a hardship.
 In countries where abortion is banned entirely, such as Nicaragua, medical authorities have recorded rises in maternal death directly and indirectly due to pregnancy as well as deaths due to doctors' fears of prosecution if they treat other gynecological emergencies.
 Some countries, such as Bangladesh, that nominally ban abortion, may also support clinics that perform abortions under the guise of menstrual hygiene.
 This is also a terminology in traditional medicine.
 In places where abortion is illegal or carries heavy social stigma, pregnant women may engage in medical tourism and travel to countries where they can terminate their pregnancies.
+Women on Waves has provided medication abortion and education on a ship in international waters off the coast of countries with restrictive abortion laws.
 Women without the means to travel can resort to providers of illegal abortions or attempt to perform an abortion by themselves.

-The organization Women on Waves has been providing education about medical abortions since 1999.
-The NGO created a mobile medical clinic inside a shipping container, which then travels on rented ships to countries with restrictive abortion laws.
-Because the ships are registered in the Netherlands, Dutch law prevails when the ship is in international waters.
-While in port, the organization provides free workshops and education; while in international waters, medical personnel are legally able to prescribe medical abortion drugs and counseling.

 Sex-selective abortion

 Sonography and amniocentesis allow parents to determine sex before childbirth.
 The development of this technology has led to sex-selective abortion, or the termination of a fetus based on its sex.
 The selective termination of a female fetus is most common.

 Sex-selective abortion is partially responsible for the noticeable disparities between the birth rates of male and female children in some countries.
 The preference for male children is reported in many areas of Asia, and abortion used to limit female births has been reported in Taiwan, South Korea, India, and China.
 This deviation from the standard birth rates of males and females occurs despite the fact that the country in question may have officially banned sex-selective abortion or even sex-screening.
-In China, a historical preference for a male child has been exacerbated by the one-child policy, which was enacted in 1979.

 Many countries have taken legislative steps to reduce the incidence of sex-selective abortion.
 At the International Conference on Population and Development in 1994 over 180 states agreed to eliminate "all forms of discrimination against the girl child and the root causes of son preference", conditions also condemned by a PACE resolution in 2011.
-The World Health Organization and UNICEF, along with other United Nations agencies, have found that measures to reduce access to abortion are much less effective at reducing sex-selective abortions than measures to reduce gender inequality.
+The World Health Organization and UNICEF, along with other United Nations agencies, have found that measures to restrict access to abortion in an effort to reduce sex-selective abortions have unintended negative consequences, largely stemming from the fact that women may seek or be coerced into seeking unsafe, extralegal abortions.
+On the other hand, measures to reduce gender inequality can reduce the prevalence of such abortions without attendant negative consequences.